 Having said that, a characteristic of Vivosmart 4 is that it is incredibly slim and lightweight.
 While this is great, it does have one disadvantage.
 It comes in the form of a not-very-impressive, tiny, 17.7 mm x 6.6 mm display.
 You can fit only so much info on a screen that size.
 Plus, it is only greyscale with a 48 x 128 pixel resolution.

-There’s lots of scope for improvement, particularly considering that Vivosport which launched a year earlier has a colour display.
+There’s lots of scope for improvement, particularly considering that Vivosport which launched a year earlier has a colour display that is always on.
 To be more precise, it had a sunlight-visible, transflective memory-in-pixel (MIP) screen.
 Which might actually be a good alternative to the OLED of the Vivosmart.

 Fitness tracking and smart features

 A casual Vivosmart 4 user will find most things they need for 24/7 activity monitoring.
-All the essentials are there.
+All the essentials are there for someone after the basics.
 It doesn’t replace a sports watch and it’s unlikely the Vivosmart 5 will.

 Having said that, the current generation has one obvious feature missing – built-in GPS.
 At launch it didn’t even have Connected GPS.
 Thankfully a software update in September 2019 changed this.
 But now might be a good time for the next step up.